-As we grow forward economically and politically to make a mark in the international arena on the 68th Republic Day of India, the rights given to Indian citizens, especially women, by our Constitution have gained prominence like never before.
+As we go forward economically and politically to make a mark in the international arena on the 70th Constitution Day of India, the rights given to Indian citizens, especially women, by our Constitution have gained prominence like never before.
 The Constitution of India is the supreme law of the country.
 The sacramental document ensures Equality, Freedom, Fraternity and Justice for every Indian citizen.

 However, despite these rights granted to us, a lot of women, have been facing mental, physical and sexual harassment, and gender inequality at both home and workplace.
 And it is in this context that her awareness of rights, mandated by law, comes into the picture.

 Here are the 10 rights that every Indian woman must know:

 As per Article 15(1), the state shall not discriminate against any citizen of India on the ground of sex.
 Also, according to the provisions of Equal Remuneration Act, there should be no discrimination on the basis of sex when it comes to salary or wages.

 Right against harassment at the workplace

 The Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal).
 Act (2013) provides protection to women from sexual harassment at all workplaces both in public and private sector, whether organised or unorganised.
 As per this act, any organisation that has over 10 employees must have a sexual harassment committee.
 Not just that, this act also clearly specifies that criticizing, insulting, blaming, reprimanding or condemning a female employee in front of other employees also amounts to sexual harassment!